mercadopago/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card-core-methods.en.md

 ### 5. Create card token

-Before payment submission, you must create a token containing all card information securely.
+Before submitting the payment, you must create a token containing all card information securely.
 You should generate it as follows:

 ```javascript
 // Step #createCardToken